Three reasons your lawn mower won’t start after winter storage

 1. There is buildup clogging your carburetor and/or there is stale fuel in the float bowl.

 Left over a period of time, gasoline will cause buildup to clog the carburetor or stale fuel will enter the float bowl.
-Solution: Drain the old fuel from the float bowl and thoroughly clean the carburetor with carburetor cleaner.
-If it’s clogged beyond cleaning or you’re unable to clean it effectively, the entire carburetor may need to be replaced.
-You’ll also need to drain fuel tank and replace with fresh fuel and fuel stabilizer.
+Solution: Drain the old fuel from the float bowl and thoroughly clean the lawn mower’s carburetor with carburetor cleaner.
+If it’s clogged beyond cleaning or you’re unable to clean it effectively, the entire lawn mower carburetor may need to be replaced.
+You’ll also need to drain the fuel tank and replace it with fresh fuel and fuel stabilizer.
 Be sure to read your lawn mower owner’s manual for instructions specific to your model about how to safely drain fuel.

 TIP: Always add fuel stabilizer to fresh fuel; it slows the buildup in carburetors.